roytu/QOSF-FeMoco2020/index.md

 Starting from the variational principle, VQE (Variational Quantum Eigensolver) pretty simply follows.
 This algorithm starts from some choice of initial wavefunction $$\Psi_0$$ .
 Then, on a quantum device, the expectation value of the energy using this wavefunction, namely $$\bra{\Psi_0} H \ket{\Psi_0}$$ is evaluated.
 Back on the classical device, the wavefunction is updated and the expectation is calculated iteratively to achieve the global minima.
 If the global minimum is found, variational principle allows us to conclude that this is the ground state and the expectation that was evaluated is the ground state energy.

-## Project Planning
+## Project Outline

-TODO
+Above, we provide the essential background information to understand the problem of finding reaction mechanisms for FeMoco-catalyzed nitrogen fixation, as well as what we know from classical chemistry techniques.
+The aim of this project is applying the variational quantum eigensolver to FeMoco intermediates, in order to calculate the ground state energies to millihartree accuracy.
+Our strategy for this is outlined below:

-1. Run SCF on FeMoco
+1. First, run SCF on the simplest FeMoco state, $$E_0 = \ce{Fe7MoS9C}$$.
-2. Generate Hamiltonian
+2. Generate the fermionic operator for the second-order electronic Hamiltonian of the result.
-3. Run VQE on hamiltonian
+3. Freeze and reduce certain orbitals, to reduce calculational load.
+4. Use a qubit mapping (Bravyi-Kitaev or Jordan-Wigner) to map the fermionic operator to a qubit operator.
+5. Convert the qubit operator into a VQE circuit, to be run on NISQ devices.

+As of the time of this writing, we were able to complete Step 1 (using an STO-3G basis), and made progress on Steps 2-3 (described below).
+Steps 4-5 remain as future work.

+The remainder of this post describes progress made for Steps 1-3.

-## Extracting the Molecule / Defining the Fock Space
+### Extracting the Molecule / Defining the Fock Space

 The first step in analyzing the molecule is, naturally, to find the geometry for it.
 The first structural models appeared in 1978[^cramer], with the six-atom